jmbjr/dockercraft/README.md

     $ cd mcserver

-edit the following variables in start-minecraft.sh (this should be an external file)
+edit the following variables in start-minecraft.sh (one day this should be an external file)

     gamename='monster'  #shortname
     url="http://www.creeperrepo.net/FTB2/modpacks%5EMonster%5E1_1_1%5EMonsterServer.zip"  #point to whichever server.zip you want to play